A Historic Andalusian Port: The Essential Travel Guide to Tetouan

 Visit the Tetouan Archaeological Museum

-The Tetouan Archaeological Museum is an unmissable destination for history buffs and houses a treasure trove of artefacts and information about the region's rich and diverse past.
-The museum's crown jewel is undoubtedly the stunning Roman mosaic known as "The Three Graces," which was unearthed at the archeological site of Lixus near the Atlantic coast.
+The museum's crown jewel is undoubtedly the Roman mosaic known as "The Three Graces," which was unearthed at the archaeological site of Lixus.
 Dating back to the 2nd or 3rd century AD, this mosaic depicts the three goddesses of charm, beauty and creativity in multicoloured tilework that is remarkably well-preserved.

 In addition, the museum also displays a wealth of artefacts from excavations across northern Morocco, giving visitors a glimpse into the area's prehistory and antiquity.
-From prehistoric stone tools and weapons to jewellery, coins and bronzes dating to the Carthaginian and Roman eras, the collections illuminate many facets of life in ancient Morocco.
+From stone tools and weapons to jewellery, coins and bronzes dating to the Carthaginian and Roman eras, the collections illuminate many facets of life in ancient Morocco.

-For more cultural inspiration, check out this list of the Best Museums in Tetouan
+For more cultural inspiration, check out this list of the best museums in Tetouan

 Relax on the sands of Martil

 During July and August, Moroccan families flock to Martil's sunny shores for their annual beach holidays, filling the hotels, apartments and restaurants.
 On weekends throughout the warmer months, the beach buzzes with activity as locals come to relax on the sand, creating a really authentic Moroccan seaside experience.
-The journey from Tetouan to Martil takes just 15 minutes, with both buses and taxis making the trip.

-Ultimate Travel Guide to Tetouan
+Travel guide to Tetouan

 Embark on a day trip to Chefchaouen